Code-Institute-Submissions/trigg4tables/README.md

 ### Future Features

-1. **Score** Creating a separate projects page to document upcoming d.i.y. projects, e.g. building a child’s playhouse in the garden, would encourage repeat visits.

-2. **Share Buttons** Creating more product reviews but using a single modal and varying content by button clicked requires jquery (referenced on Bootstrap).
+1. **Practice History** Facility for a child to track practice performance.

+2. **Share Buttons** Buttons to share directly with WhatsApp Snapchat etc.

+3. **Younger Audience** A sister site aimed at a younger audience with appropriate character images and the ability to practice a subset of selected times tables.

 ## Technologies Used